Chronological, functional, or combination. Visual or minimalist.

 One of the most common elements that differentiate one resume from the other is the

 There's been much debate going on about how far back a resume should go, and it doesn't look like there's a single best answer.

-That said, a one-page resume style does have its benefits.
+one-page resume style does have its benefits.

 For one thing, second pages tend to go M.I.A.
 The best way to avoid incomplete resumes is to fit all you need on a single page.

 Plus, a single-page resume is much more approachable to the recruiter.